 - During the spring and summer the mentorship coordinator works with enrolled students to secure a placement with a mentor in a career field of interest and to complete all paperwork and training.

-- During the scheduled semester, the student will report to mentorship for one or two blocks during the school day.
+- During the scheduled semester, the student typically reports to mentorship for two blocks during the school day.

-- Experiences, major tasks, and the number of hours worked are documented and submitted throughout the experience.
+- Various assignments, major tasks, and the number of hours worked are documented and submitted throughout the experience.

 - The student is evaluated by the mentor and the mentorship coordinator.

-- Meetings with the mentorship coordinator occur 2-3 times per semester and attendance is required.
+- Meetings with the mentorship coordinator occur throughout the experience.

 - A formal presentation is given at the end of the semester to summarize the experience.

 - A student requests mentorship as an elective course during class registration of the junior year.

-- The student completes the online application by February 3.
-Applications will be available on the mentorship website beginning in late October.
+- The student completes the online application by February 19, 2021.
+Applications will be available on the mentorship website beginning in early December.